 The latex co-polymer problem

 Rust converters contain a latex co-polymer.
 The rust converters are not penetrative.
 Try this test: Get a rusty panel and coat it with the rust converter.
 The converter will generally turn the rusty area an impressive blue/black colour (depending on which brand you use, some don't even work).
 Once the converter has done its work, take something sharp like a flat bladed screwdriver and score through the area that has been converted.
 You will see unconverted red rust underneath the blue/black stuff.
 A coating of waxoyl/dinitrol etc over the area which has been converted will not penetrate into the converter because it contains a latex copolymer.
 Rustproofing waxes/oils/greases contain rust inhibitors and the wax etc. needs to be in contact with the metal's surface to work properly.
+(In the case of Dinitrol it's not clear if they are able to arrest the rust on their own and this may be why they are used in combination with the convertr).
 So the Rustproofing wax applied over the rust converter is of very little use.
 The wax/converter coating is only as good as the performance of the converter, which, as we have seen is not good.
-This means that in a matter of a few months or at most a year, the wax/converter coating will fail and rust will appear through the coating.
+This means that in a matter of a few months or at most a year or two, the wax/converter coating will fail and rust will appear through the coating.

 Our coatings infinitely better at killing and preventing